jhetherly/sparse_linear_binning/README.rst

 behavior <http://www.tandfonline.com/doi/abs/10.1080/00949658308810650>`__
 of this binning technique performs better than so-called simple binning (i.e. as in histograms).
-Each data point in ``d``-dimensional space must have an associated weight (for equally weighted pointsjust use a weight of ``1.0`` for each point).
+Each data point in ``d``-dimensional space must have an associated weight (for equally weighted points just use a weight of ``1.0`` for each point).

 For example, within a (segment of a) 2D grid with corners A, B, C, and D